arjuuuuunnnnn/Orchestry/docs/user-guide/app-spec.md

 # Application Specification

-Learn how to define applications for AutoServe using YAML or JSON specifications.
+Learn how to define applications for Orchestry using YAML or JSON specifications.

 ## Overview

-AutoServe uses declarative specifications to define how your applications should be deployed, scaled, and monitored.
+Orchestry uses declarative specifications to define how your applications should be deployed, scaled, and monitored.
 These specifications are written in YAML or JSON format and contain all the information needed to run your application.

 ## Basic Structure